EarlySight Secures CHF 6.1 Million to Advance Vision-Saving Technology

 Looking Ahead

-The extension of its Seed round gives EarlySight the resources to scale globally and accelerate clinical validation, bringing groundbreaking technology to eye clinics and hospitals.
+The extension of this Seed round gives EarlySight the resources to scale globally and accelerate clinical validation, bringing groundbreaking technology to eye clinics and hospitals.

 The company is one step closer to a future where early detection saves vision, and millions of people can maintain their independence and quality of life.